Murder of Andrea Santoro

-Andrea Santoro (7 September 1945, in Priverno, Italy – 5 February 2006, in Trabzon, Turkey) was a Roman Catholic priest in Turkey, murdered in the Santa Maria Church in Trabzon where he served as a member of the Catholic Church's Fidei donum missionary program.
-This was one of the high-profile incidents, along with the murder of Armenian journalist Hrant Dink and the Zirve Publishing House murders that focused attention on hate crimes in Turkey.
+Andrea Santoro (7 September 1945, in Priverno, Italy – 5 February 2006, in Trabzon, Turkey) was a Catholic priest in Turkey, murdered in Trabzon where he served as a member of the Catholic Church's Fidei donum missionary program.

-Death and aftermath
+The murder was one of Turkey's high-profile anti-Christian incidents, along with the murder of Armenian journalist Hrant Dink and the Zirve Publishing House murders that focused attention on hate crimes in Turkey.

+Murder

-On 5 February 2006 he was shot dead from behind while kneeling in prayer in the church.
+On 5 February 2006, Santoro was shot dead from behind while kneeling in prayer in the Santa Maria Church.
 A witness heard the perpetrator shouting "Allahu Akbar".

-The motive of the attack is not known.
+Perpetrator

-Oğuzhan Akdin, a 16-year-old high school student, was arrested two days after the shooting, carrying a 9mm pistol.
-An investigation by the U.S. Air Force Office of Special Investigations on stolen weaponry revealed that this gun had been part of a batch of guns that the US had given to the Iraqi army but which had gone missing.
+Oğuzhan Akdin, a 16-year-old high school student, was arrested two days after the shooting, carrying a 9 mm pistol.
+An investigation by the U.S. Air Force Office of Special Investigations on stolen weaponry revealed that this gun had been part of a batch of guns that the United States had given to the Iraqi army but which had gone missing.
 The student told police he had been influenced by the Jyllands-Posten Muhammad cartoons controversy.
 The murder was preceded by massive anti-Christian propaganda in the Turkish popular press.
 In the three months before his murder, Santoro's telephone had been tapped by the Turkish police in Trabzon.

-On 10 October 2006, Oğuzhan Akdin was sentenced to 18 years, 10 months, and 20 days in prison for "premeditated murder" by a juvenile court in Trabzon.
-According to head of the local Catholic administration, the Apostolic Vicariate of Anatolia, Bishop Luigi Padovese, neither the killer nor his mother showed any remorse during the trial.

-As the murderer of Armenian-Turkish journalist Hrant Dink also came from Trabzon and was also under 18 years of age, Turkish police were investigating possible connections between the slayings of Santoro and Dink.
-In October 2007, Turkey's Court of Appeals affirmed the jail sentence for Santoro's killer.
-Following the 2016 Turkish coup d'état attempt, the killer was released from jail after serving less than 10 years of his sentence.